parallel-finance/parallel/docs/LAUNCH.md

 ### Create .env file with relaychain sudo key

-Saying relaychain sudo key is `//Alice`, we need to put the following content in `scripts/helper/.env` file
+Suppose the relaychain sudo key is `//Alice`, we need to put the following content in `scripts/helper/.env` file

-**NOTE**: Pls contact parallel team member to have relaychain's sudo key
+**NOTE**: Please contact a Parallel team member for the relaychain sudo key.

 ```
 RELAY_CHAIN_SUDO_KEY="//Alice"